Is HTML Worth Learning?

 The basic syntax of a tag is:

-<style> content </style>
+content </style>

-The first tag <style> says, “anything after this will have this style.”
-The second, closing tag </style> says “anything after this will no longer have this style.”
+says “anything after this will no longer have this style.”
 Both tags have the same name, both are surrounded by angled brackets, however the closing tag is immediately followed by a blackslash (“/”).
 This format is the same for all tags in HTML.

 You can find thousands of books on how to code in HTML with tags.
 They range from a complete beginner’s guide of just a couple pages, to thousand-page volumes.
 Many of these books though have hundreds of tags in them and little context about which tags you’ll actually need versus which ones you’ll use every day as a web coder.